-If you want to give your phone a quick nap, you can put it to sleep by pressing and quickly letting go of the sleep/wake button.
-To turn the device completely off, press and hold down the sleep/wake button until a translucent Slide to Power Off button appears at the top of the screen.
+If you want to give your phone a quick nap, you can put it to sleep by pressing and quickly letting go of the side button.
+To turn the device completely off, press and hold down either volume button and the side button until a translucent Slide to Power Off button appears at the top of the screen.
 Drag the button to the right.
 Tap Cancel (X) if you change your mind.